CarlG96/synthestory/README.md

 SyntheStory was created using an agile planning method and utilised the GitHub Projects Kanban Board.

 ### Sprint Method

+The SyntheStory project was developed in a series of sprints.
+Each sprint ran for 7 days and was tracked using GitHub's Project Milestones and were attached to user stories when completed to signify which sprint they were completed in.
+The sprints started at Sprint 0 and ran till Sprint 4.
+Each user story was broken down in to tasks and assigned to an epic, and these epics were also written as user stories.
+Each user story was designated a number of 'story points' using GitHub's labels (for example, a label of 'SP:1' would signify the user story was estimated to take 1 story point to complete).
+The epic user stories were not given story points as they were composed of the generic user stories.

+User stories were also assigned labels of 'Must Have', 'Should Have', 'Could Have' and 'Won't Have'.
+These were assigned when a user story was placed in the 'In Progress' section of the Kanban board.
+These labels could change between sprints.
+For example, if a user story had a 'Should Have' in Sprint 1 it would likely have a 'Must Have' in Sprint 2.
+The 'Won't Have' label was only applied to a single user story.
+This story was making email signup mandatory and this was because I decided that it was outside the scope of this project.

+### Epics and User Stories

+#### Setup
+#### Generate Story
+#### Edit Story
+#### Delete Story
+#### Authorisation
+#### Testing
+#### Visual/ Introductory

 [Link to Kanban Board for SyntheStory](https://github.com/users/CarlG96/projects/2/views/1)